A Practical Framework for Business Strategy Success

 - Where to compete?
 Related decisions in this category are which geographical markets, how many geographical markets, which segments within the selected geographical market(s)?

 - Which action plans?
-The principal focus of this chapter, as reflected in the ‘Indicative Content’ section which follows, relates to the Operational Go-to-Market Plan, i.e. it is focused on specific actions and activities which are designed to lead to the success which its title indicates is achievable.
+The principal focus of this event, as reflected in the ‘Indicative Content’ section which follows, relates to the Operational Go-to-Market Plan, i.e., it is focussed on specific actions and activities which are designed to lead to the success which its title indicates is achievable.

-The Practical Business Strategy Framework has been derived from many models available in the literature and has been refined over time through usage within organisations from multiple sectors and of all sizes.
-The overriding theme of this chapter relates to the intricate relationship between management theory and business practice.
+The Practical Global Business Strategy Framework has been derived from many models available in the literature and has been refined over time through usage within organizations from multiple sectors and of all sizes.
+The overriding theme of this event relates to the intricate relationship between management theory and business practice.

-- Undertake preliminary country research: reject the country at this time or progress to the next step.
+# Undertake preliminary country research: reject country at this time or progress to the next step

-- Undertake detailed market(s) research: reject the country at this time or progress to the next step.
+# Undertake detailed market(s) research: reject country at this time or progress to the next step

-- Undertake detailed company capabilities assessment (aligns with Chapter Eight): reject the country at this time or progress to the next step.
+# Undertake detailed company capabilities assessment: reject country at this time or progress to the next step

 - Determine market entry mode, selecting from: